- Gastric Sleeve 10 Years Later

 How to Keep the Results After Gastric Sleeve?

 Although some weight gain after gastric sleeve surgery is inevitable in many cases, there are certain measures you can take to improve the long-term outcomes and keep the good results.
-Prior to and after the procedure, the surgeon will guide the patient through the lifestyle modifications and tips that may be required to fulfill this purpose.
+Before and after the procedure, the surgeon will guide the patient through the lifestyle modifications and tips that may be required to fulfill this purpose.
 Below are some of these tips:

 Follow the Right Lifestyle Changes